yogat3ch/writing/Dynamic Voting System.md

 ## Legislation
  dynamic voting system encourages active engagement in the legislative process.
 Anyone can propose ideas for new laws or changes to existing ones, promoting inclusivity.
 These proposals undergo community discussion and can be upvoted.
 Users play a pivotal role with upvotes by identifying and enhancing promising legislation for broader consideration.

 The system is architected as a multi-tiered hierarchical structure, mirroring the layers of government, with legislation always starting at the municipal level.
-This approach ensures that laws are grounded in local needs while still allowing for broader perspectives as they ascend the hierarchy.
+This approach ensures that laws are grounded in local needs while allowing for broader perspectives as they ascend the hierarchy.

 In line with our commitment to transparency, all proposed legislation must be single-topic, easily understandable to high school-educated individuals.
 AI technology scans bills for unrelated riders, safeguarding against deception in legislative referendums.
-Additionally, our platform dynamically collates proposed legislation with existing laws in the same **topic area**, providing voters with comprehensive context and enabling informed decisions.
+Additionally, our platform dynamically collates proposed legislation with existing laws in the same **topic area** for display, providing voters with comprehensive context and enabling informed decisions.

 ### Legislative Cycle
 Our legislative process is divided into six distinct phases, each serving a specific purpose and contributing to the evolution of high quality laws, policy and government services.